 A foreword by founder, Rochelle Indo

 P.I.C.C. has been blessed with the right combination of personalities and talented people of whom provide content that has been palatable for readers and viewers of a broad social and faith background.
-It is our wish to continue, going into this fourth year, to bring in more talented, skilled, and like-minded people who share our vision.
+It is our wish to continue, going forward, to bring in more talented, skilled, and like-minded people who share our vision.
+And just what is that vision?
+To be A Beacon of Hope to Inspire, Encourage, Inform, and Engage people across this nation in doing acts of kindness.

 As founder, my vision for P.I.C.C., Inc. is that it will thrive well beyond my tenure.
-Its foundation will be solid and the baton can be passed to a new set of eyes, ideas, and with courage to go forth into uncharted territory to bring people together.
+Its foundation will be solid and the baton can be passed to a new set of eyes, bringing out new ideas, and with the courage to go forth into uncharted territory to bring people together.
 Remember, We are the People In Charge of Change.

-CODE OF ETHICS FOR P.I.C.C.
-COLUMNISTS AND CONTRIBUTORS
+CODE OF ETHICS FOR P.I.C.C., Inc. (aka PICC) COLUMNISTS AND CONTRIBUTORS

 Integrity: Our work can sometimes define us to the public.

 People with integrity live by fairness, even when fairness puts them at a disadvantage or causes them significant difficulty.
 They fight fair even when those around them do not.